DESIGN FOCUS: Pierre Jeanneret in Chandigarh

 - Le Corbusier

 Jeanneret committed himself to designing not only the furniture and interiors for many of Chandigarh’s most iconic buildings, but his sensitivity to supporting local industry and craftsmanship led him to integrate traditional Indian tradition and materials in to the fabrication of his designs.
-This commitment led to a marriage of form and function that emphasized the value of the art of practicality, and established a body of work that is celebrated not only as a unique modernist legacy, but as one of distinctive Indian heritage.
+This commitment led to a marriage of form and function that emphasised the value of the art of practicality, and established a body of work that is celebrated not only as a unique modernist legacy, but as one of distinctive Indian heritage.

 By making use of local resources, they were able to break down usual design parameters found in production, enabling the products to retain a quality of craftsmanship.
 Sourcing local woods like Burma teak, and Indian rosewood, they were practical woods that naturally repelled wood-boring insects and required little maintenance, they also acquired an incomparable patina in time that would adapt to hygrometric and hydrometric fluctuations, particularly during monsoon season.
 As they were inexpensive they were also available in abundance.